Dieting is hard. Really hard.

-One easy way to increase your fat intake is to sprinkling your food with 1/2- 1 tbsp of extra virgin olive oil (EVOO).
+One easy way to increase your fat intake is to sprinkle your food with 1/2- 1 tbsp of extra virgin olive oil (EVOO).

 1/2 tbsp of EVOO packs 7 grams of healthy fat which helps keep you full much longer, in a much healthier manner.

-I personally carry a travel size bottle of extra virgin olive oil with me to work so that I could add it to any of my meals that are lacking a healthy fat.
+I personally carry a travel-size bottle of extra virgin olive oil with me to work so that I could add it to any of my meals that are lacking healthy fat.

 Otherwise, use EVOO when cooking, and NOT canola oil, soybean oil or any other highly refined vegetable oil.